Gender, Women, and Sexuality Studies

 THE TOP 5 THINGS TO CONSIDER WHEN PLANNING A MAJOR IN GENDER, WOMEN, AND SEXUALITY STUDIES

 - Meet with your faculty adviser multiple times throughout the year to be sure that you are on track to graduate.
 Even if you follow the check point charts, it is very possible that you may discover an oversight in your plan to graduate that may set you back a semester, or even a full academic year.
 In addition to the precautionary element that an adviser provides, having regular meetings with them allows for students to have an immediate resource that they can turn to in order to inquire about courses or investigate alternative scheduling patterns if the need should arise.

 - Often times due to GWSS’ interdisciplinary nature, students double major in GWSS and another field.
 In order to do this and graduate on time with a manageable course load, take courses that fulfill more than one requirement.
 Example: Gender in Literature and Culture English (2031) fulfills both an English major elective and a sub-group requirement for the GWSS major.

 - The best advice for students in this major is to study abroad, if possible.
-Studying abroad allows students to explore the construction of women, gender, and sexuality in a different socioeconomic context and have the chance to reflect on, and challenge the knowledge gained in the classroom.
+Studying abroad allows students to explore the construction of women, gender, and sexuality in a different socioeconomic context and to have the chance to reflect on and challenge the knowledge gained in the classroom.